Internet-Person-IP/E-commerce-REST-API/README.md

 ## Abstract

 This project is a Ecommerce REST API that works similarly to craigslist and ebay where users can create their own products.
 The reason for creating this project was to learn SQL and some of the theory behind the application.
-The code should be commented and quite clear.
+The code is commented in section where it might be unclear what is going on.
 The project aslo has some clear documentation in the form of swagger documentation which can be found here: